 San Diego – Smart contact lenses serving as cameras triggered by blinking may soon become a reality.
 Sony recently became the third company, following Google and Samsung, to file a patent for a high-tech contact lens containing a camera and sensors.

 Sony filed for the patent back in May 2013, but the information on the patent only recently surfaced.
-In the patent application, Sony states the goal of the invention would be “to provide a contact lens and storage medium capable of controlling an image pickup unit provided in the contact lens.”
+I Read the rest

 San Diego – Interpretations of a Supreme Court decision led the U.S. Court of Appeals for the Federal Circuit in Washington to refuse to reconsider its decision invalidating a Sequenom Inc., prenatal DNA test patent.